acousticly/docs/blog/2021-11-29-november-update.md

 ### Added:
 #### Music has new commands :partying_face:
 - `playnext` When you really want to show your friends a funny video that just can't wait.
 The playnext command moves songs to the front of the queue **without** skipping the currently playing song.
 - `shuffleplay` Are you getting tired of hearing the same songs when you queue a playlist on Acoustic?
 Well no more.
-Now you can auto-shuffle playlists and queue them instantly! :star_struck
+Now you can auto-shuffle playlists and queue them instantly! :star_struck:
 - `clearqueue` This is a long-awaited command, and it's finally here!
 It clears the queue **without** disconnecting the bot.
 How revolutionary and innovative...
 #### `Lyrics` command gets a full rework with buttons support
 And it looks pretty awesome, if I do say so myself <br />